chaos-mesh/website/docs/production-installation-using-helm.md

 :::note

-In order to ensure high availability, Chaos Mesh turn on `leader-election` feature by default, if you do not need this feature, you can manually turn it off by `--set controllerManager.leaderElection.enabled=false`.
+To ensure high availability, Chaos Mesh turns on `leader-election` feature by default.
+If you do not need to use this feature, you can manually turn it off through `--set controllerManager.leaderElection.enabled=false`.

 :::